oliversun9/road-to-glory-leetcode/README.md

 * P62.
 Unique Paths - I used dp with 2D array but it can be improved using only one array/vector.
 July 25, 21
 * P63.
 Unique Paths II - I modified the given matrix but I probably shouldn't have.
 July 25, 21
 * P64.
 Minimum Path Sum - My DP problem of the day, but unfortunately greedy doesn't solve it.
 July 26, 21
+* P66.
+Plus One.
+A smarter solution only adds 0 at the end when necessary.
+Aug 10, 21
 * P73.
 Set Matrix Zeroes.
 The constant space solution not too hard to come up with, but took me a little while, probably more than ten minutes.
 I should've done it faster.
 Aug 6, 21
 * P75.
 Sort Colors - I used the four-subarrays method.
 July 29, 21
 * P91.
 Decode Ways - Essentially fibonacci number with checks.
 July 27, 21